-A prominent business school dean says that getting more women enrolled in the nation’s business schools is a highly desirable goal but that change will come slowly.
+A prominent business school dean says that getting more women MBAs enrolled in the nation’s business schools is a highly desirable goal but that change will come slowly.

 Dean Bob Bruner of the University of Virginia’s Darden School of Business concluded that there are little more than 2,000 female candidates who have both the academic potential and the work experience to gain admittance to a highly ranked MBA program in the U.S. “Even if you relax the expectation of years of work experience, the resulting numbers of candidates are small relative to the aspirational enrollment of leading schools,” he wrote in a recent blog post.

-Bruner was among 13 deans who met at the White House last week to discuss “the best practices for business schools to prepare their students for the increasing importance of women in the labor force.”
-But after the session before Valerie Jarrett, senior advisor to President Obama, Bruner says he reflected on the facts that the pipeline of women likely to go to a graduate business program is lacking.
+Bruner was among 13 deans who met at the White House last week to discuss “the best practices for business schools to prepare their students for the increasing importance of women MBAs in the labor force.”
+But after the session before Valerie Jarrett, senior advisor to President Obama, Bruner says he reflected on the fact that the pipeline of women likely to go to a graduate business program is lacking.

 WOMEN ACCOUNT FOR 57% OF UNDERGRADS BUT ONLY 43% OF GMAT EXAM TEST TAKERS

 According to the 2010 Census, he points out, some 916,000 women graduated from college in 2009; but only about 80,000 women take the standardized entrance exam for graduate business school.
 Though women account for about 57% of all undergraduate students in the U.S., only 43% of examinees of the entrance exam for graduate business school.